 - Other risks & ratings

 - Relevant policies and procedures

 It is a concept of reducing the existing risk level As Low As Reasonably Practical (ALARP)

 - To take the option of reducing the risk level, the following three things should be reasonably practical.

 - Reasonably means different things to different organizations.
 This should consider when deciding how to proceed with control measures.

-After completing the risk assessment report you should be distributed to all the person who requires.
+After completing the risk assessment report it should be distributed to all the person who requires it.
 Although the security personal do not need to produce the report they may be consulted.